 $4.3 Million Verdict Against OB/GYN Doctor for Delayed Diagnosis of Uterine Cancer

 The doctor in this case was warned by the pathologist that a biopsy of the patient’s uterus had abnormal tissue called atypia.

-the client was seen by the doctor’s partner.
-He immediately did another biopsy, which showed uterine cancer.
-Surgery was done but the cancer had already spread and her prognosis was poor at that time due to the three-year delay.
+The patient experienced intermittent bleeding for two to three years after the biopsy, but the doctor continued to assure her she had nothing to worry about.
+Eventually, because the doctor was out of town, our client was seen by the doctor’s partner.
+He immediately performed another biopsy, which showed uterine cancer.
+Our client underwent surgery, but the cancer had already spread and her prognosis was poor due to the three-year delay.

-$1,750,000 Settlement During Trial for the Death of a Retired Police Officer
+$1.75 Million Settlement During Trial for the Death of a Retired Police Officer

 Our client’s father was having surgery to remove his prostate gland because he had been diagnosed with early prostate cancer.
 Because he had risk factors for heart disease, he needed to have his heart checked to see if it was up for the surgery.
 Despite the surgeon and internist agreeing that the patient needed cardiac clearance for surgery, neither actually conducted the necessary tests.
 Each thought the other one had done them.
 Obviously, they failed to communicate with each other.
 During the surgery, the patient suffered a heart attack and died on the table.

 Parents took their nine-year-old son to the Cleveland Clinic on multiple occasions for a condition that began as a limp but progressed to the boy needing crutches, and then a wheelchair.
 Doctors mistakenly diagnosed the child with a psychiatric problem called conversion disorder and admitted him to its Day Hospital program.
 There, they took away his crutches and made him do sit-ups and push-ups for falling, losing his balance, or walking too slowly.